 Biologic and Resource Analog Investigations in Low Light Environments (BRAILLE)

-The BRAILLE team will conduct two major high-visibility field campaigns in the summer of 2018 and 2019 at Lava Beds National Monument (LABE) in Northern California.
+The BRAILLE team previously conduct two major high-visibility field campaigns in the summer of 2017 and 2018 at Lava Beds National Monument (LABE) in Northern California.

-During these two field deployments, BRAILLE will integrate science, science operations, and technology to conduct astrobiology-related research in lava tubes (also known as lava caves).
+During these two field deployments, BRAILLE has integrated science, science operations, and technology to conduct astrobiology-related research in lava tubes (also known as lava caves).